Kristian Digby: Directing

 In 1997 Digby's film Words of Deception won a junior Bafta and in 1998 his short film Last Train to Demise won Best Student Film at the Melbourne Film Festival.

 Charity work

 Digby devoted a considerable amount of time to charity work.
 Two charities he was involved with were The Albert Kennedy Trust, which supports homeless LGBT people and the Terrence Higgins Trust which supports people living with HIV and AIDS.

 Personal life

 Digby was openly gay.
 He discovered his sexuality when he was studying for his degree in "Film, video and photographic arts" at the University of Westminster (1995 to 1998).

-In 2006, he appeared in Simon Fanshawe's The Trouble with Gay Men and bemoaned the lack of gay role models, stating that he refused to behave in a camp manner on TV, although he was known for his pole dancing skills excerpted on That Gay Show.
+In 2006, he appeared in Simon Fanshawe's The Trouble with Gay Men and bemoaned the lack of gay role models, stating that he refused to behave in a camp manner on TV, although he was known for his pole dancing skills exhibited on That Gay Show.